obi-ontology/obi-ontology.org/docs/data-properties.md

 - `has xsd:boolean value` for a datum which is represented as a yes/no or true/false value.
 Has xsd:boolean range.

 #### String representation compatible

-A datum value that has some (symbol) information in it that may or may not fit directly on a numeric or categorical scale; further parsing may yeild a data structure of more atomic components.
+A datum value that has linguistically or computationally coded textual content can be indicated by OBI's `has xsd:string representation` data property which has a xsd:string range.
+It can hold "undigested" data, say, in preparation for parsing by SPARQL etc. into more atomic components.
+Other object relations may be provided to enable interpretation of string representation datum values.
+It can store values that may or may not fit directly on a numeric or categorical scale, as well as linguistic content (words, phrases, sentences with optional OWL language facet.
 It may be an identifier which can be compared with other values for a match.
-Use `has xsd:string representation` to hold "undigested" data (say, in preparation for parsing by SPARQL etc.; other directives may be provided to enable interpretation of the datum's value).
 For example:

 - The address "16500 Mullholland Dr., Los Angeles, CA, USA" needs parsing to extract house/apartment number, street, city, country, etc.

 - The fictitious Social Security Number "000-11-2222", an identifier which is not really on a scale or a categorical value.
 It is essentially atomic; it serves a data matchmaking role.

-- "20g" may be held as a value representation en route to becoming a value specification.
+- "20g" may be held as a string representation en route to becoming a value specification.

-OBI uses `has xsd:string representation` for textual content that may or may not be parsed further, i.e. it may be coded linguistically or computationally.
-Has xsd:string range.
-Suitable for identifiers, linguistic content (words, phrases, sentences with optional OWL language facet, and strings representing scalars like "20 g".
+Such data could technically be stored as annotations but the potential for referencing it in reasoning is then lost.

 #### Scalar Value specification compatible

 A value that can be placed on a numeric scale which includes a unit.
 In this case a [`scalar value specification`](http://purl.obolibrary.org/obo/OBI_0001931) instance can be set up for it (see [docs/data-vs](docs/data-vs)).
 For example:

 - The strings "20g", "20 grams", and "0.02kg" may differ by string comparison, but can be translated into an equivalent or identical RDF triple store value + unit using OWL ontology vocabulary.
-All variants can be translated into the atomic components found on the right - a decimal 20.0 and a "gram" mass unit .
+All variants can be translated into atomic components: a decimal 20.0 and a "gram" mass unit.

 - A duration of 20 days.